Downrigger Trolling for Salmon

 OK, now your rod has "Went Off", meaning a fish probably has hit the lure and the line has snapped out of the line release.
 What do I do?
-Grab the rod ASAP and REEL FAST to take any slack in the line to see if you can feel the fish on the other end of the line.
+It has been proven that is is best to leave the rod in the rod-holder and ASAP, REEL FAST to take any slack in the line to see if you can feel the fish on the other end of the line.
 Some salmon especially Blackmouth, come up from the bottom when hooked.
 If this is the case you need to recover enough line to maintain contact with the fish so it does not throw the hook.
 If it is still hooked and you can feel it, keep reeling in to keep the line tight.
 You should NOT have to set the hooks as the fish will probably have done it for you by this time.
 However if you insist, then just drop the rod tip a foot, and sharply snap it up.
 You should not need to be so aggressive that you jerk the lure out of the fish's mouth or even break the leader.

 As soon as the fish hits and pulls the line out of the clip, pull that downrigger wire and ball in.
 Here is where the electric downrigger comes in real handy.
 If you are using a electric model that has an automatic button and a preset shut-off trip, all the better.
 When the ball stops just under the surface, pull it into the boat.
 Do not leave it there if that is the side you plan on bringing the fish in, as these seem to be magnets for fish to head for, becoming tangled.
 You or your partner may also want to rotate the downrigger arm straight back or forward to give more room off the side to net the fish, without entangling things.